openerp-hk-t/doc/index.md

 ### Getting Started

-Getting a message sent is quick and easy with ChatApp:
+Getting a chatbot to work is quick and easy with Auto-SQL:

 1. Sign up for an account
 2. Add your friends from their email addresses